 Knox is home to about 16,640 registered dogs and 6,482 registered cats.

-To support responsible pet ownership and enhance the wellbeing of both pets and people in our community, we have developed a draft Domestic Animal Management Plan for the next four years — and we want to hear what you think!
+To support responsible pet ownership and enhance the wellbeing of both pets and people in our community, Council has developed a draft Domestic Animal Management Plan 2026-29.

-Read the draft Domestic Animal Management Plan 2026-29 here.
+View the draft Domestic Animal Management Plan 2026-29.

 About the draft Plan